8 Key Points to Remember When Interpreting Data in a PhD Thesis

 Many researchers make the mistake of not revising their numeric datasets or database records prior to conducting statistical analyses.
 Try to convert all your information into a common format in advance to recognise any existing inconsistencies, missing respondent statements or unusual trends before it is too late to address these issues.

-4. Analyse the Work of Your Colleagues
+4. Analyse the Data Interpretation of Your Colleagues

 If you are using a popular PhD research design or a widely applied statistical instrument, chances are you can easily find 5-10 published projects with similar methodological choices.
 Study these examples to gain some interesting ideas or learn about better data interpretation instruments and techniques you may have missed.